Tracing Information Flow from Open Quantum Systems: Tracing Information

 \section{Tracing Information}

-In the field of open system research, the focus naturally lies on the dynamics of the open system, which is analyzed in terms of a differential quantum master equation or effective dynamical maps~\cite{BreuerBook}.
-Information flow and memory effects are also always expressed in terms of information present in, lost from or returned to the system.
-The question where this information actually flows to, i.e., whether it actually is transferred from the system to the environment or becomes stored in correlations between the two, is usually not of primary interest and treated as a side-note at most, see, e.g., \cite{BreuerReview}.

-In our approach we extend the scope of investigation, by explicitly asking where the information lost from the system flows to, in particular to what extent it reaches the environment.
-Following the BLP criterion here we define information as the ability to distinguish between two quantum states.
-Any choice of two states $\rho_1$ and $\rho_2$ corresponds to a certain type and amount of distinguishing information encoded in the parameters which are different for the two states.
+Following the BLP criterion, we here define information as the ability to distinguish between two quantum states.
+Any choice of two states $\rho_1$ and $\rho_2$ corresponds to a certain amount of distinguishing information encoded in the parameters characterizing the two states.
 This distinguishability is quantified via the trace distance $D$ between the two states, defined as

-To trace the flow of information, we consider two initially perfectly distinguishable pure system states, the so-called ``test states''.
-For the test state $\rho_1$ ($\rho_2$), a certain unitary interaction results in changed reduced states of system $\rho^S_1$ ($\rho^S_2$) and environment $\rho^E_1$ ($\rho^E_2$).
-After the interaction, even via optimal measurements on the system alone it might become harder or even impossible to decide in which of the two test states the system initially was.
-This corresponds to an information loss from the system, quantified by the trace distance $D_S = D(\rho^S_1,\rho^S_2)$.
-Conversely, after the interaction it might become possible to infer the initial test state via optimal measurements on the \textit{environment}, indicating information transfer to it, quantified via the trace distance $D_E = D(\rho^E_1,\rho^E_2)$.
+To trace the flow of information, we consider two initially perfectly distinguishable pure test states of the system, $\rho_1$ and $\rho_2$.
+For these two test states, a certain unitary interaction with the environment results in changed reduced states of system $\rho^S_i=\mathrm{tr}_{ E}{(\rho^{S\land E}_i)}$ and environment $\rho^E_i=\mathrm{tr}_{S}{(\rho^{S\land E}_i)}$, where $\rho^{S\land E}_i$ is the joint state of system and environment after the evolution in the two cases with $i = 1,2$.
+After the interaction, even via optimal measurements on the system it might become harder or even impossible to decide in which of the two test states the system initially has been.
+This corresponds to an information loss from the \textit{system}, quantified by the trace distance $D_S = D(\rho^S_1,\rho^S_2)$.
+Conversely, after the interaction, it might become possible to infer the initial test state via optimal measurements on the \textit{environment}, indicating information transfer to it, quantified via the trace distance $D_E = D(\rho^E_1,\rho^E_2)$.